microsoft/microsoft-ui-xaml-specs/active/PipsPager/PipsPager.md

 ## Keyboard

 - Tab navigation into the PipsPager proceeds through the first actionable item.
-This would be the previous button (if not Collapsed) or the first pip.
+This would be the previous button (if not Collapsed) or the currently selected pip.
 Any directional buttons can be navigated to via tab if they are not Collapsed and will be visible on focus.
 - The arrow keys can be used to navigate between the pips and directional buttons.
 Independent of the orientation set, the left and up arrow keys will change focus to the previous pip or to the previous button and the right and down arrow keys will change focus to the next pip or the next button.
+- The actionable items can be selected with the space bar.

 ## Gamepad